 Kathal Ki Sabji means “Jackfruit Curry” in Hindi, and it means DINNER TIME at my house because my family and I have been vegan for more than 20 years.
 Whether you’re new to cooking with jackfruit or a seasoned pro, this recipe is your gateway to a very flavorful, meaty dish that just happens to be completely plant-based and gluten-free.

 When jackfruit is mature and ripe, it is sweet and yellow.
 But when it is young and green, the flavor is really mild, and it has a stringy texture that is reminiscent of meat.
-Out of my vegan butter chicken, and my soya chaap sabji, this jackfruit recipe is the most natural of all vegetarian Indian dishes that have meat-like textures.
+Out of my vegan butter chicken, vegan tikka masala, and my soya chaap sabji, this jackfruit recipe is the most natural of all vegetarian Indian dishes that have meat-like textures.

 Follow the easy, step-by-step instructions in this sabzi recipe, and you’ll nail making it on your very first attempt.
 Let’s start cooking!